triwe/fnr-ofchat-ext/README.md

 1. **Simulate Requests:** Use the Chrome DevTools Network tab to inspect requests sent to the `SendToNotion` function.
 2. **Check Logs:** Use the `gcloud functions logs read sendToNotion` command to monitor logs from the Cloud Function.
 3. **Notion Integration:** Verify that feedback and requests appear correctly in the Notion database.

+### Recent Updates

+- **Support for Separate Forms:** The extension now supports two forms—one for feedback and another for requests—ensuring that the correct data structure is sent to the Notion database.
+- **Enhanced Field Handling:** The extension now properly handles additional fields such as `requestDetails`, `notes`, and `budget`, ensuring that all necessary information is captured and sent.

 ## Troubleshooting